GET STARTED | Get Your Fair Cash Offer Today

 Does Nickel City Buyers Buy Houses in Rochester NY?

 Yes.
 Nickel City Buyers, LLC is a Buffalo-based cash home buyer that actively purchases homes in Rochester and throughout Monroe County, NY.
-We are locally owned (3842 Harlem Rd STE 400-339, Cheektowaga, NY 14215), not a franchise or national iBuyer — 13 years and 300+ verified closings across Erie and Niagara County, now buying in Monroe County.
-We understand Rochester’s Point of Sale (POS) inspection requirement, Monroe County Surrogate’s Court probate timelines at 99 Exchange Blvd, Rochester NY 14614, and the Monroe County Treasurer’s tax delinquency process at 39 West Main Street.
+We are locally owned at 3842 Harlem Rd STE 400-339, Cheektowaga, NY 14215 — not a franchise or national iBuyer — 13 years and 300+ verified closings across Erie and Niagara County, now buying in Monroe County.
+We understand Rochester’s Point of Sale (POS) inspection requirement administered by the Bureau of Inspection and Compliance Services (BICS) at 30 Church Street, Rochester NY 14614.
+We also navigate Monroe County Surrogate’s Court probate timelines at 99 Exchange Blvd, Rochester NY 14614, and the Monroe County Treasurer’s tax delinquency process at 39 West Main Street.
 Cash offer in 24 hours.
 Close in 7 days.
 Call (585) 332-7005 or get a free offer →

 Rochester NY — New York’s Best Kept Secret